bbc/simorgh/README.md

 #### Onward Journeys - Client Side Render (CSR)

-Now that the SPA is bootstrapped on the users device, onward journeys to further Simorgh pages are captured by react-router and rendered on entirely on the client.
+Now that the SPA is bootstrapped on the users device, onward journeys to further Simorgh pages are captured by react-router and rendered entirely on the client.

 Clicking on an onward journey triggers the `useEffect` hook in the main App container as the URL path has changed.
 This effect uses `getRouteProps` again to match the new path against a react-router route, gaining access to the; service and isAmp props, the react container to render and the `getInitialData` function.